Ryan Jensen (baseball, born 1997): Minnesota Twins

 On November 27, 2023, Jensen was claimed off waivers by the Miami Marlins.
 On December 20, Jensen was designated for assignment following the acquisition of Roddery Muñoz.

 Jensen was claimed off waivers by the Minnesota Twins on January 4, 2024.
 The Twins designated him for assignment on February 2, 2024, and later sent him outright to the Triple-A St. Paul Saints after he cleared waivers on February 6.
 In 44 appearances (three starts) for St. Paul, Jensen compiled a 4-5 record and 4.76 ERA with 81 strikeouts across 56 2/3 innings pitched.

 Jensen made 21 appearances for Triple-A St. Paul in 2025, struggling to a 2-4 record and 6.59 ERA with 39 strikeouts across 28 2/3 innings pitched.
 Jensen was released by the Twins organization on June 25, 2025.

 Chicago Cubs (second stint)

 On July 3, 2025, Jensen signed a minor league contract with the Chicago Cubs.

+Jensen split the 2026 season between the rookie–level Arizona Complex League Cubs, Double–A Knoxville Smokies, and Triple–A Iowa Cubs, accumulating a 2–2 record and 4.07 ERA with 24 strikeouts and one save across 24 1/3 innings pitched.
+Jensen was released by the Cubs organization on July 20, 2026.